-Chelsea Melton, BA (she/they) Program Specialist 122 Guthrie Hall | 206-543-3067 | psychma@uw.edu
+Chelsea Melton, BA (she/they)

+Program Operations Specialist 136 Guthrie Hall | 206-543-3067 | psychma@uw.edu

 Chelsea is the primary contact for the program, managing end-to-end student support, program management, admissions, faculty support, and event management.
-Chelsea has worked in higher education and community non-profit organizations for over 10 years.
+Chelsea has previously worked for UW's Addictions Drug & Alcohol Institute and the Office of Educational Assessment, and has spent over 12 years collectively working in higher education and the community non-profit field.